Ansell Personal Protective Equipment (PPE)

 Types of Heat Resistant Gloves

 As mentioned above, there are many types of heat resistant gauntlets and gloves, with each one suited to specific industries or tasks.
 Here is a list of some of the most common and popular types of heat protective gloves:

 - Low heat resistant gloves offer resistance to lower levels of heat and generally offer abrasion or cut resistance as well.

-- High heat resistant gloves protect workers from extreme levels of heat.
+- Extreme heat resistant gloves protect workers from the highest levels of heat.
 These can differ depending on whether heat is dry or moist, flame or spark.

-- Welding gauntlets provide workers with protection against flames and sparks when welding, but can also offer the likes of abrasion and vibration resistance for specialist tasks.
+- Heat resistant gauntletsprovide workers with protection against flames and sparks when welding, but can also offer the likes of abrasion and vibration resistance for specialist tasks.
 Different levels of dexterity are also available when purchasing welding gauntlets.

 - Fire retardant gloves offer maximum protection from flames, and will not melt, drip or deteriorate in high levels of heat.

 - Foundry heat beater gloves offer exceptional protection from heat and are specifically designed for melting or casting metals.